AlexGeControl/Artificial-Intelligence-01-Graph-Search-04-Automated-Heuristics/README.md

 |    3    |      A* with h_pg_levelsum     |    True    |   241.8140   |       325       |     327    |    3002   |

 ### KPI Analysis

+From the above performance summary, the A* search with h_ignore_preconditions heuristic appears to be the best planning algorithm for air cargo planning.
+The reasons are as follows.

+1. The algorithm is optimal.
+2. Among all optimal algorithms, it has the second least node expansions, that is, the second least resource constraints on target system.
+3. Among all optimal algorithms, it has the fastest running time and scales well as the problem complexity goes up.

+Compared with uninformed algorithms, namely BFS, UFS and A* with trivial heuristic, the best one has far less node expansions due to the knowledge induced by informative heuristic.
+Since less node expansions means less resource constraints on target system, the best algorithm is on the one hand resource friendly.

+On the other hand, although the A* with h_pg_levelsum has the least number of node expansions, it suffers from significant runtime overhead incurred by the dynamic construction of planning graph.
+It makes the algorithm not scalable as the problem complexity goes up.

+To sum up, the A* search with h_ignore_preconditions heuristic is the best planning algorithm for air cargo planning.